South Africa and weapons of mass destruction: Nuclear weapons strategy

 The "Strategic Uncertainty" phase would include a policy of deliberate ambiguity, with South Africa neither affirming or denying its nuclear capabilities.
 South African politicians would also leak information to create uncertainty and worry South Africa's rivals.

 The "Covert Condition" phase would occur if South African territorial integrity was threatened by the Soviet Union or Soviet-backed forces.
-South Africa would covertly inform leading Western governments (particularly the United States and Britain) about the existence of its nuclear arsenal and request their assistance to eliminate the military threat it faced.
+South Africa would covertly inform leading Western governments (particularly the United States and the United Kingdom) about the existence of its nuclear arsenal and request their assistance to eliminate the military threat it faced.

 Finally, the "Overt Deterrent" phase outlined a series of successive escalations that would force the United States and other leading Western countries to intervene on behalf of South Africa to stop whatever war in which the country was involved.

 This phase would include the following steps: It would begin with a public announcement of the existence of a nuclear arsenal; foreign experts would be invited to inspect the warheads and their delivery systems, to confirm that they were viable for battlefield use; an underground nuclear test would be conducted; there would be an atmospheric test from an air-launched weapon, hundreds of miles from the coast of South Africa; finally, the country would carry out a nuclear strike on enemy forces that were marshaling for a conventional military attack on South African territory.

 Nuclear weapons production

 The South African covert nuclear weapons production line and high security storage vaults were located in the Kentron Circle building on the Gerotek vehicle testing facility owned by Armscor on the outskirts of Pretoria.
 At its secret opening ceremony on 4 May 1981, Prime Minister P.W.
 Botha described the nuclear deterrent as a "political weapons system" rather than a military one, as it would primarily be used for leverage in international negotiations.

-"The time has come when the South African "Plowshare" must be forged into a sword, for the battle that awaits ... a weapon of inducement, persuasion, and compulsion in the hands of the leaders of the world.
+"The time has come when the South African "Ploughshare" must be forged into a sword, for the battle that awaits ... a weapon of inducement, persuasion, and compulsion in the hands of the leaders of the world.
 This political weapon opens a new possibility, the option for the Republic of South Africa to stipulate its birthright at the negotiating table of the Greats, with nuclear deterrence strategy as its foundation."